aijaz147/aijaz147/README.md

 ### 🎓 Education & Certifications

-- **Master of Science in Data Science** - University of XYZ
+- **Master of Science in Data Science** - MUET
 - **Certified TensorFlow Developer** - TensorFlow Certificate Program

 ### 💡 Let's Collaborate!

 I'm always eager to collaborate on exciting data projects or engage in insightful discussions about the latest trends in data science.
-Feel free to reach out to me via [email](mailto:your.email@example.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile).
+Feel free to reach out to me via [email](mailto:ahmedaijazdev@gmail.com) or connect with me on [LinkedIn]([https://www.linkedin.com/in/your-profile](https://www.linkedin.com/in/aijaz-ahmedd/)).

 ### 🌟 Fun Fact